jeremyandrews/rqueue/README.md

 ## TODO

-* Track daemon uptime (and optionally expose as debug)
 * Track response timing (and expose as debug/log)
 * Provide better error handling for invalid priority
 * Optionally require configurable JWT authentication to post to queue